 Maksim and I might have been able to stay for a bit cheaper in Reykjavik had we gone for a hostel dorm room, but I honestly feel like those days are behind me now after doing dorms for 2 years straight in Southeast Asia.
 We rented an Airbnb flat with two warm and cozy rooms and a nice big living room and kitchen.

-There are hostels and pensions all along the ring road that you can stay in as well, but I much preferred renting a 4×4 camper van, which would probably work out to almost the same price.
-Additionally, with a camper van, you can go anywhere you please and that kind of flexibility allowed us to camp right next to a glacier lagoon, famous waterfalls, and to explore the highlands.
+There are hostels and pensions all along the Ring Road that you can stay in as well, but I much preferred renting a 4×4 camper van, which would probably work out to almost the same price.
+Additionally, with a camper van, you can go anywhere you please, and that kind of flexibility allowed us to camp right next to a glacier lagoon, near famous waterfalls, and within the highlands that are fun to explore.

 Transportation in Iceland